mdjahidhasan009/React-Note/component_and_element_and_attribute_and_fragment.md

         this.state = { hasError: false };
     }

+    // only available in class component
     static getDerivedStateFromError(error) {
         // Update state so the next render will show the fallback UI. return { hasError: true };
     }

+    // only available in class component
     componentDidCatch(error, info) {
         // Example "componentStack":
         // in ComponentThatThrows (created by App)